 - Make sure you’ve port 8080 opened on both master and slave instance.

 - On slave, instance create a user named

 Step 1.
 Create a Jenkins Slave node

 Since you would have already instance Jenkins on Master instance you can directly move to this setup.
-If your haven’t you can refer to this document for installation. http://bhargavamin.com/how-to-do/install-jenkins-on-amazon-linux-aws/
+If you haven’t then you can refer to this document for installation. https://bhargavamin.com/how-to-do/install-jenkins-on-amazon-linux-aws/

 On your master machine go to Manage Jenkins > Manage Nodes > New Node

 Here you will fill all the details about the node as follows :

 Note : if you are not able to see Launch Method : Launch Agent via Java Web Start then you need to enable TCP port for JNLP agents.

 Go to Manage Jenkins > Configure Global Security

 There enable the TCP port for JNLP agents and save it.